Artist in Residence for Dialogue-Building, Diversity and Inclusion Initiatives

 Convening of Campus DEI Leaders

-I was honored for my original, arts-based contributions to diversity at U-M by the President and Provost’s Office, and I gave an address to Diversity, Equity and Inclusion (DEI) leaders highlighting the role of the arts in building substantive reflection and multi-layered discussion on complex socio-political questions.
-I also collaborated with social justice educator Kevin Goodman on Intergroup Relations (IGR) applications of this body-based diversity research, and spoke on an alumni panel at Yale at the height of the 2018 “sleeping while Black” crisis.
-In conjunction with Personal, Present and Immediate: Making Performance on Socio-Political Questions (a previous iteration of the Yale course mentioned in my cover letter), the U-M residency I built also included a public film series I curated and facilitated; professional development trainings; interdisciplinary workshops and a working group.
+In conjunction with Personal, Present and Immediate: Making Performance on Socio-Political Questions (a previous iteration of the course I teach at Yale, Making Performance on Socio-Political Questions), the U-M residency also included a public film series I curated and facilitated; professional development trainings; interdisciplinary workshops and a working group.
 It also culminated in Root Vegetables, an interdisciplinary diversity and resilience initiative I developed in the Dance Department on groundedness, growth and expanding definitions of beauty.
 The project came out of reflection on larger questions of institutional and departmental culture, and ways of productively shifting micro-environments toward being more inclusive and welcoming for people from diverse backgrounds.
 The performance, made in collaboration with first year dancers at U-M and first grade sculptors at a local elementary school, toured throughout Detroit and Ann Arbor, MI, and garnered several awards.
+More information at links above, as well as a sampling of photos, below.

 While these programs were custom built in response to diversity and inclusion-related challenges and particularities of micro-environments on U-M’s campus at that time, I would be delighted to discuss potential adaptations or creation of similar programs for your college or organization.
 Be in touch here.